JeremyFenwick/jf.github.io/_posts/2024-12-10-List-Allocation-Rabbit-Hole.markdown

 pop.TaskSource.TrySetResult([]); // No allocation!
 ```

-Using immutable data structures is something i'm fond of anyway, I just never remember to specify the read only interface.
+Using immutable data structures is something i'm fond of anyway, I just never remember to specify the read only interface for lists.
 Its an area where Kotlin's immutable by default approach makes this stuff much simpler.

 Anyway, Interesting!